Advanced Placement versus International Baccalaureate

 Below are links for your teenager to read in pondering his or her options:

 Government site on AP and IB: Options for foreign service children

 Duke TIP gives their opinion in a Q and A.

-AP and IB Explained (After you click on this link, you will see a Gifted Child Today article which is very helpful)
+AP vs IB Explained (After you click on this link, you will see a Gifted Child Today article which is very helpful)